mudl0rd/mudl0rd.github.io/_posts/2019-04-18-Keygenning d2k2 Crackme 7.md

 3. The third argument of the "CreateThread" function points to a array of code at 0x403288

-Place a breakpoint at 0x403288, enter any name into the name box (I used "mudlord") and run...
+Place a breakpoint at 0x403288, enter any name into the name box (I used "mountnside") and run...

 ![2.png]({{site.baseurl}}/images/crackme7/2.PNG)